 A simple list written on paper can easily serve as a physical reminder of all the awesome things we do every day.
 It’s not a to-do list, but rather, a “to-done” list — which isn’t grammatically correct but just fun to say.
 Maybe your list is an “I crushed it!” list or a “Ta-da!” list.
 Whatever you call it, it’s pen-on-paper proof that you’re getting all the things done —even if things aren’t on your to-do list.

 Confused?
 Don’t be.
 Consider this list a twist on the to-do list: a paper record of daily accomplishments that doesn’t have to include everything that’s on the to-do list.
 A “Done!” list or “Ta-da!” list —again, you can make your list work for you — is simply another way for us to examine and be inspired by our daily achievements, much the same way a gratitude journal allows us to reflect and appreciate what we have.
 And like with any journal or expressive writing, you can start small: Write down three things you did well this week.
 Later, look at the list — maybe tomorrow or next week — and reflect on what you accomplished with a sense of pride.
 After you’ve reviewed your list, think about ways to build on these daily successes.

-If you’re looking for more inspiration to begin a new positive habit, look no further than these free downloadable printables.
-Choose a theme that speaks to you, and get to work!
+If you’re looking for more inspiration to begin a new positive habit, such as recycling, look no further than these free downloadable printables.
+Choose a theme, like sustainability, that speaks to you, and get to work!
 You have a lot of productivity to celebrate in the new year.